StyraInc/enterprise-opa/examples/live-impact-analysis/README.md

 ## Things not mentioned

 - There's CSV and JSON outputs via `--output` and `--format` for further data analysis!
-- You can pipe the JSON output into `load eval -I` and have your own policy to be used for CI/CD pipelines to automatically determine if the impact associated with a policy change is acceptable.
+- You can pipe the JSON output into `eopa eval -I` and have your own policy to be used for CI/CD pipelines to automatically determine if the impact associated with a policy change is acceptable.